cjreid3331/Fortnite-Quiz-COP1500/README.md

 6. After completing the quiz, a summary chart is saved as summary_chart.png and stats as quiz_history.csv.

 Gameplay Structure
-Normal Section – The first set of questions; achieving a perfect score unlocks the Normal Bonus Round.
+1. Normal Section – The first set of questions; achieving a perfect score unlocks the Normal Bonus Round.
-Advanced Section – Unlocks if the player scores 7 or higher on the Normal section.
+2. Advanced Section – Unlocks if the player scores 7 or higher on the Normal section.
-Hard Section – Unlocks if the player scores 7 or higher on the Advanced section.
+3. Hard Section – Unlocks if the player scores 7 or higher on the Advanced section.
-Bonus Rounds – Special rounds with extra questions for perfect scores.
+4. Bonus Rounds – Special rounds with extra questions for perfect scores.
-Feedback and scoring are provided after each section.
+5. Feedback and scoring are provided after each section.

 File Descriptions
-fortnite_quiz.py – Main Python script containing game logic, questions, and tracking features. quiz_history.csv – Automatically generated CSV file storing each quiz session with timestamp, question, answer, and response time. summary_chart.png – Generated chart showing correct vs. incorrect answers and average time per section.
+a. fortnite_quiz.py – Main Python script containing game logic, questions, and tracking features.
+b. quiz_history.csv – Automatically generated CSV file storing each quiz session with timestamp, question, answer, and response time.
+c. summary_chart.png – Generated chart showing correct vs. incorrect answers and average time per section.

 Customisation
+a.
 Add or edit questions in the norm_questions, advanced_questions, hard_questions, and bonus rounds lists.
+b.
 Adjust the scoring and unlock thresholds by modifying the conditional statements in the main game loop.

 Acknowledgements
-Tayton Chisholm – Normal questions & quiz framework Christian Reid – Hard questions & statistics tracker Antony Lamour – Advanced questions & bonus rounds
+a.
+Tayton Chisholm – Normal questions & quiz framework
+b.
+Christian Reid – Hard questions & statistics tracker
+c.
+Antony Lamour – Advanced questions & bonus rounds

-License
 This project is for educational purposes and is not intended for commercial use.